multiversx/mx-sdk-dapp/README.md

 ### 5. UI Components

-sdk-dapp needs to make use of visual elements for allowing the user to interact with some providers (like the ledger), or to display messages to the user (like idle states or toasts).
+`sdk-dapp` needs to make use of visual elements for allowing the user to interact with some providers (like the ledger), or to display messages to the user (like idle states or toasts).
 These visual elements consitst of webcomponents hosted in the `@multiversx/sdk-dapp-ui` package.
-Thus, sdk-dapp does not hold any UI elements, just business logic that controls external components.
-We can consider two types of UI components: internal and external.
-They are differentiated by the way they are controlled: private components are controlled by sdk-dapp's signing or logging in flows, while public components can be controlled by the dApp.
+Thus, `sdk-dapp` does not hold any UI elements, just business logic that controls external components.
+We can consider two types of UI components: internal and public.
+They are differentiated by the way they are controlled: internal components are controlled by `sdk-dapp`'s signing or logging in flows, while public components should be controlled by the dApp.

-#### Public components
+#### 5.1 Public components

+The public components are the ones that are used in the dApp and are controlled by the dApp.
+They are defined in the `@multiversx/sdk-dapp-ui` package.

+// TODO: add examples

-#### Private components
+#### 5.2 Internal components

-The way private components are controlled are trough a [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) called EventBus.
-Each webcomponent has a method of exposing its EventBus, thus allowing sdk-dapp to get a reference to it and use it for communication.
+The way internal components are controlled are trough a [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) called EventBus.
+Each webcomponent has a method of exposing its EventBus, thus allowing `sdk-dapp` to get a reference to it and use it for communication.

 ```mermaid
 flowchart LR